 Here to help, every step of the way

 You probably have questions about Hep C and Hep C treatment, but you’re not alone.
-The EPCLUSA Education Line is the confidential way to find the Hep C support you need, whether you’re in recovery, just starting to think about treatment, or are currently taking EPCLUSA.
+The EPCLUSA Education Line is a confidential way to find the Hep C support you need, whether you’re in recovery, just starting to think about treatment, or are currently taking EPCLUSA.

 Telephone icon